-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Attendance rate The attendance rate is at 98% according to local data for the 20-21 school year.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Attendance rate The attendance rate is at 98% according to local data for the 20- 21 school year.
 99.58% (as of the last full Learning Period ending on 1/7/2022).
+The attendance rate was at 99.57% for the 2021-2022 school year.
 Maintain the school attendance rate at or above 95%.
 Chronic Absenteeism rate The Chronic Absenteeism rate remains below 2% for the 20-21 school year.
+The Chronic Absenteeism rate remains below 2% for the 21-22 school year.
+The Chronic Absenteeism rate remains below 2% for the 22-23 school year at a 1%.
 Decrease Chronic Absenteeism rate from the prior year according to the California School Dashboard.
-Suspension rate There were 0 suspensions in 2020-21.
-There were 0 suspensions in 2021-22.
+Suspension rate There were 0 suspensions in 2020- 21.
+There were 0 suspensions in 2021- 22.
+According to the 2022 CA School Dashboard, there were 0 suspensions.
 Decrease suspension rate from the prior year according to the California School Dashboard.

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Expulsion rate There were 0 expulsions in 2020-21.
 There were 0 expulsions in 2021-22.
+According to the 2022 CA School Dashboard there were 0 expulsions.
 Decrease expulsion rate from the prior year according to the California School Dashboard.
 High school dropout rate There were 9 high school dropouts in 2020.
 According to the SARC, our dropout rate is 6.6%.
+According to CALPADS certification the high school dropout rate was 0.77%.
 Decrease number of high school dropouts from the prior year according to the Four Year Adjusted Cohort Outcome report in Dataquest.
 Middle school dropout rate Local data shows 14 middle school dropouts in 2020.
 12 students on certified CALPADS data for 2021.
+According to CALPADS certification, the middle school dropout rate for the 21-22 school year was 1.14%.
 Decrease number of middle school dropouts from the prior year according to CALPADS.
 Sense of safety and school connectedness 76% of students felt a sense of safety and connectedness at school according to the local survey.
 100% of the students surveyed feel safe and connected to Yosemite Valley Charter School.
+91% of students surveyed feel safe and connected to Yosemite Valley Charter School.
 The percentage of students who reported feeling safe at school is at or above 85%, according to the local survey.